Physical Therapy Basics

 During a visit, a physical therapist may:

-- measure the child's flexibility and strength
+- measure a child's flexibility and strength

-- identify potential and existing problems
+- identify existing and potential problems

 - consult with other medical, psychiatric, and school personnel about an individual education plan (IEP)